quantumsnowball/opensubtitles-dl/README.md

 # opensubtitles-dl

-Target to download from opensubtitles.org from the command line.
+Search and download from opensubtitles.org from the command line.

 ## Usage

-`
-opensubtitles-dl [OPTIONS] MEDIA_NAME
+    Usage: opensubtitles-dl [OPTIONS] KEYWORDS...

-`
+      KEYWORDS is the list of keywords to search on opensubtitles.org

+    Options:
+      -l, --lang TEXT      Subtitle language  [default: eng] -n, --limit INTEGER  Maximum number of result to show  [default: 10] --debug              Switch on to print debug message --help               Show this message and exit.